 Social Buttons for Bootstrap

-With Social Sign-In Buttons you get a strict and minimalistic buttons without excessive animation or unnecessary hover effects.
+With Social Sign-In Buttons you get strict and minimalistic buttons without excessive animation or unnecessary hover effects.

 To download the component go here.